Personal data protection

 c.
 Directive on privacy and electronic communications

 Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (directive on privacy and electronic communications) was modified by Directive 2009/136/EC of 25 November 2009.
-It raises the delicate issue of data retention, which was repeatedly brought to the CJEU and led to a series of rulings, most recently in 2020, declaring that EU law precludes the general and indiscriminate retention of traffic and location data.
+It raises the delicate issue of data retention, which was repeatedly brought before the Court of Justice of the EU (CJEU) and led to a series of rulings, such as the ruling in 2020, declaring that EU law precludes the general and indiscriminate retention of traffic and location data.

-The 2017 proposal for a regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications and repealing Directive 2002/58/EC (regulation on privacy and electronic communications) is under prolonged discussions.
-The European Parliament’s experts indicated that Parliament should resist the Council’s attempts to exclude the applicability of European data protection principles[3].
+The 2017 proposal for a regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications and repealing Directive 2002/58/EC (regulation on privacy and electronic communications) was under prolonged discussions.
+Parliament’s experts indicated that it should resist the Council’s attempts to exclude the applicability of European data protection principles.

 d.
-Regulation on the processing of personal data by the Union institutions and bodies
+Regulation on the processing of personal data by Union institutions and bodies

 Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC, entered into force on 11 December 2018.